Today's Bible Reading: Matthew 6

 Thinking and Reflecting

-How can you measure what is important to another person?
+How can you know what is important to another person?
 Looking at your life, what would others say is important to you?
 How well does your life reflect your priorities?
 Make a list of the things that matter to you.
 (You may want to think about your life in categories to identify the one or two most important things in each category.)
 Those who study human behavior say that reviewing your list regularly will help keep you on target in your desire to focus on the most important things.
-How can we avoid the "tyranny of the urgent"?
+How can we avoid the "tyranny of the urgent?"
 How can we keep from investing the entirety of our lives in trivial things?
-(One answer is to do the things that are most important first!)
+(Hint: One answer is to do the things that are most important first!)

 Father God, focus our attention today on the things that really matter.
 Help us seek Jesus' kingdom and his righteousness above all.
 Focus our attention on kingdom things more than worldly things.
 In Jesus' name and by his power we ask it, Amen.